sutsui2/BoschBulletHell/README.md

 Enemy Objects are structured in a parent Enemy class and various sub-classes.
 The only purpose of the parent class is holding hitbox information, to allow for uniform collision detection with the player.

-Each sub-class defines their own draw and update function and their necessary properties.
+Each sub-class defines their own draw and update functions and their necessary properties.

 ### LevelManager Object